- Monroe One

 - Students who refuse search will not be allowed in the building and decisions will be made about transporting home.

-- Items in violation of the Code of Conduct will be confiscated including but not limited to tobacco & vaping materials, lighters, drugs, & weapons.
+- Items in violation of the Code of Conduct will be confiscated including but not limited to tobacco and vaping materials, lighters, drugs, and weapons.
 Any items deemed criminal will be given to the School Resource Officer.

-- Per our regular search protocols in accordance with the state and federal laws, students will be subject to search during the day when there is a reasonable suspicion that they have in their possession items that are illegal or in violation of the Code of Conduct.
+- Per our regular search protocols in accordance with the state and federal laws, students will be searched during the day when there is a reasonable suspicion that they have illegal items in their possession or if they are in violation of the Code of Conduct.

 - Student bags and backpacks will be subjected to a visual search, and students are scanned with a handheld metal detector.